dprapandita/server-sebuah-perpus/README.md

-This is for my another project, I build this for my flutter project.\
-It was inspired from Google search engine that called microservice,\
+This was inspired by aureus from built within laravel
-It was based from that, I think.

-I was using JetBrain RustRover, so I use HttpClient plugin \, and that was an example image called <ins>gambar.png</ins>
+I was using JetBrains RustRover, so I use HttpClient plugin

 Step:
 > cargo install